ShanCarrie/zero_day/README.md

 # Vagrant
 ## Learning Objectives

-I am expected to know:
+I should know:

-* What is a virtual machine
+* What is Vagrant

 * What is Ubuntu